40RM Commando

 40 Commando RM

 Formed on the 14th February 1942 as The Royal Marine Commando, Royal Marines.
-It was briefly re-designated as "A" Royal Marine Commando, Royal Marines, when a second RM Commando was raised, before being finally designated as No.40 Royal Marine Commando, Royal Marines.
+It was briefly re-designated as Royal Marine Commando (A), Royal Marines, when a second RM Commando was raised, before finally designated as 40 Royal Marine Commando, Royal Marines.
 Notable actions during WW2 were at Dieppe, St Benere, Termoli, Anzio, and Comacchio.

 • 40RM Commando, and the slightly later formed 41RM Commando, would be the only RM Commando units to consist entirely of volunteers.
 All Army Commandos were volunteers.